avrae/.github/CONTRIBUTING.md

 During the code review process, a few things will happen on your PR.
 First, our automated checks will run:
 - Travis CI: Basic code functionality test.
 If you get a red X on this one, follow the link to see what happened!
 - CodeCov: PR test coverage.
-Don't worry if you get a red X on this one.
+Don't worry too much if you get a red X on this one, but try to keep code coverage stable where possible!

 After that, project maintainers will give feedback and leave reviews.
 Once your PR has received at least 1 approval from maintainers and has no requested changes, it's good to go!
 A maintainer will merge it into the main repository soon.